PlanetDestroyyer/cnn-from-scratch/README.md

 pip install tensorflow numpy matplotlib scikit-learn

-2. Open any of the notebooks in Jupyter, VS Code, or Google Colab:
+2. Run the notebooks in your preferred environment (Jupyter, Google Colab, etc.)

-CNN_from_Scratch_on_MNIST_Data.ipynb

-CNN_from_sractch_on_Fashion_MNIST_with_Dropout.ipynb

-CNN_from_Sractch_on_Cifar10_Data.ipynb

-3. Run all cells in order to:

-Load the dataset

-Build the CNN model

-Train, evaluate, and visualize results
+3. Make sure you're using Python 3.6+ and have the required packages installed.

+---